YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The common window for returning toward normal washing is around 10 to 14 days.
 That window fits many straightforward FUE recoveries because scabs have usually loosened, the skin has started to close, and the grafts are more stable.
 But the number is not the whole decision.

-I want the recipient area to look dry rather than wet, settled rather than increasingly red, and easy to wash without force.
-If there are still attached scabs, open points, bleeding, pus, strong tenderness, or a hot painful area, normal shampoo should wait and the clinic should review photos.
+I check whether the recipient area is dry rather than wet, settled rather than increasingly red, and easy to wash without force.
+If there are still attached scabs at day 14, open points, bleeding, pus, strong tenderness, or a hot painful area, do not compensate with stronger shampoo.
+Normal shampoo should wait and the clinic should review photos.
 The base routine should still follow the written hair transplant aftercare plan you were given.

 I separate the first wash from the return to ordinary washing.
 The early hair washing after a transplant routine is controlled and medical.
 The later routine is about returning slowly without pretending the scalp is already ordinary skin.